openshift/openshift-restclient-python/README.md

 Python client for the [Kubernetes](https://kubernetes.io/) and [OpenShift](http://openshift.redhat.com/) APIs.

-There are two ways this project interacts with the Kubernets and OpenShift APIs.
+There are two ways this project interacts with the Kubernetes and OpenShift APIs.
 The first, **now deprecated**, is to use models and functions generated with swagger from the API spec.
 The second, new approach, is to use a single model and client to generically interact with all resources on the server.
 The